xbhouse/pokedex/README.md

 to run: `cd frontend && npm run start:dev`

+## containerized app local development

+to build and run containers for backend and frontend:

+`cd backend && ./mvwn package`
+`cd .. && docker compose up`

+app will be accessible at localhost:3000. you will need to update the start script to `npm run start:dev` in the frontend Dockerfile if testing locally.

 ## deploy to openshift

 * rebuild and push backend and frontend images if updates were made (scripts provided in `/backend` and `/frontend` directories)